Corby Squash: A Local Campaign but a National Crisis?

 As the founder and leader of the Corby Squash Campaign, I appreciate that this set of local challenges is considerable.
 The team event held at the weekend serves to provide further confidence in our efforts and demonstrates developing support for our campaign, but we remain mindful that a great deal of perseverance and a long-term effort will be required if we are to achieve our ultimate objective.

-However, it is events and situations in other parts of the UK that also make me realise that Corby is not operating in an isolated bubble and that the our Campaign is perhaps merely symptomatic of a wider malaise that has been developing in squash over recent years.
-Corby lost its only courts over 8 years ago, but over recent times it seems that courts are either being lost, or are coming under threat of being lost, at an alarmingly increasing rate.
+However, it is events and situations in other parts of the UK that also make me realise that Corby is not operating in an isolated bubble and that our Campaign is perhaps merely symptomatic of a wider malaise that has been developing in squash over recent years.
+Corby lost its only courts more than eight years ago, but over recent times it seems that courts are either being lost, or are coming under threat of being lost, at an alarmingly increasing rate.

 Notwithstanding the economics, surely it is the corporate socially responsible thing to do for organisations such as David Lloyd, as well as other leisure operators, including local authorities, to promote an activity that has been demonstrated to offer such amazing health and social benefits?